Remote sensing of river temperatures in eastern Canada

 Objectives

-We propose here to substantially enrich the thermal portrait of Eastern Canada’s hydrographic network using satellite remote sensing.
+Our solution: to enhance the thermal profile of the river network in eastern Canada using satellite remote sensing.

 Methodology